mate-codes/mates-rice-collection/README.md

-# Mate's Rice Collection
+# Pico's Rice Collection
-Mate's rice collection is a collection of my ricings that I made on DE / WM
+Pico's rice collection is a collection of my ricings that I made on DE / WM

 ## Desktop Environment